UWA IMC FACULTY

 Once, according to legend, he moved above the Mason-Dixon Line, but he returned home for the barbecue.
 Greg and his wife Jennifer, a talented business partner in her own right, live in Meridian, Miss., and have four children and one grandchild.
 They hope to have more grandchildren soon.

-Audrey Poole, is an assistant professor of communications in the IMC program at UWA.
+Audrey Poole, is an instructor of communications in the IMC program at UWA.
 She teaches classes in graphic design, interior design, and professional speaking.
 Poole is originally from Germantown, TN, and earned her Bachelor of Science in Interior Design with a Minor in Art from the College of Architecture, Art, and Design at Mississippi State University in 2009.

 Amanda Gilliland, M.Ed. and M.A.
 Was born and raised in Anchorage, Alaska around music and stage.
 After her failed attempt to qualify for Alaska’s Star Search representative, she relocated to Alabama where she completed High School and received her Bachelors of Science Degree in Business Administration, Marketing from Samford University in 2003.
 After marrying a College Football coach, Amanda began to pursue a career in Higher Education Administration and has worked for the Graduate admissions office at Georgia Southern as their Communications and Training Coordinator, and then at Kennesaw State as an Administrative Processing Manager.
 During this time, Amanda received her Masters of Education in Higher Education Administration and relocated to Livingston, Alabama.
 She later received her M.A. in Integrated Marketing Communications from UWA.